LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/strings/string-methods.rst.txt

      - Syntax
      - Description
    * - :ref:`indexOf <string-indexof-examples>`
-     - ``stringName.indexOf(character)``
+     - ``stringName.indexOf(substr)``
-     - Returns the index of the first occurence of the character in the string, and returns -1 if the character is not found.
+     - Returns the index of the first occurence of the substring in the string, and returns -1 if the substring is not found.
    * - :ref:`toLowerCase <string-tolowercase-examples>`
      - ``stringName.toLowerCase()``
      - Returns a copy of the given string, with all uppercase letters converted to lowercase.